hamelsmu/hamel-site/index.md

 ## Welcome To Hamel's Professional Page

 I'm a data scientist specializing in Machine Learning.
 The purpose of this page is to serve as a central point of reference for talks and blogs I write.
-Furthermore, any materials that I reference in my talks will be made available here.

 ### Get In Touch